 Certain websites are automatically blocked by the school's filtering system.
-If this causes problems for schoolwork / research purposes, pupils should contact the relevant member of teaching staff, who will then contact the DSL to discuss if unblocking the site is appropriate or not.
+If this causes problems for schoolwork / research purposes, pupils should contact a member of the IT staff for assistance.

-6. Education and training
+5. Education and training

-6.1 Staff: awareness and training
+5.1.
+Staff: awareness and training

 As part of their induction, all new teaching staff receive information on online safety, including the school's expectations, applicable roles and responsibilities regarding filtering and monitoring.
-This includes training on this Online Safety Policy.
+This will include training on this Online Safety Policy.